tiannamen/Croct-Integration-Guide/README.md

 # Croct Integration Guide

-This guide aims to introduce Croct's technology, and explain how it can be integrated into your applications.
+This guide introduces Croct's technology, and explains how to integrate it into your applications.

 ## Table of Contents